fern-software/SealedBidAuction/README.md

 A sealed bid auction written in solidity for the ethereum blockchain.
 This is/was the final project for UVIC's Blockchain Technologies class.

 ## Using the Contract
-Bidders can use a provided frontend or the contract directly whereas auctioneers will need to use the contract directly.
+Bidders can choose to use the web UI or directly interact with the contract, whereas auctioneers need to do the latter.
 A short demo where the bidder uses the frontend is avalaible below [here](https://www.youtube.com/watch?v=Nn9LJNpa-S8).

 ![demo](img/demo.gif)